junxit/us-congress-bills-110/metadata.md

 - 2008-09-24 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 393 - 30 (Roll no. 634). (text: CR H9306-9307)
 - 2008-09-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 393 - 30 (Roll no. 634).(text: CR H9306-9307)
 - 2008-09-24 — Received in the Senate.
+- 2008-12-08 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2008-12-09 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 1128.